 Note: The semester during which the student passes the Qualifying Examination may be counted for one of the required terms of 767.

 |4.
 Candidates who have fulfilled the above requirements, but who have not yet defended the dissertation, are required to enroll in MNG 767 (2 credit hours) each semester until the dissertation is completed and defended.
 Such registration enables the University to keep accurate records of degree candidates and facilitates rapid and accurate information processing.|

 It should be understood that the above represents the minimum requirements of the Graduate School.
-Exceptions to this normal pattern may be made with the approval of the Dean of the Graduate School upon the written recommendation of the student’s advisory committee and the DGS, which clearly demonstrates that the principle of residence is preserved.
+Exceptions to this normal pattern may be made with the approval of the Dean of the Graduate School upon the written recommendation of the student’s advisory committee and the DGS, which clearly demonstrates that the principle of residency is preserved.
 In those situations where part-time coursework toward the doctorate may be used in lieu of full-time enrollment, each nine (9) hours of course credit earned on a part-time basis is considered the equivalent of a full-time semester.
-This does not apply to the two full-time consecutive residence semesters preceding the Qualifying Examinations or the two (2) residence semesters following the Qualifying Examinations.
+This does not apply to the two full-time consecutive residency semesters preceding the Qualifying Examinations or the two (2) residence semesters following the Qualifying Examinations.